 We were visiting in the busy summer season.
 We made our hotel reservations several months in advance.
 That was fortunate for us, because this conveniently located hotel near Charles de Gaulle airport does sell out.

 The Holiday Inn Express Paris has four hotel room categories; all include complimentary breakfast.
-Our first night stay, before departing for a luxury barge cruise near Strasbourg, gave us time to drop our bags and take the train into Paris.
+Our first night stay, before departing for a luxury barge cruise near Strasbourg, gave us time to drop our bags and take the train into Paris so we could avoid an expensive taxi from the airport.
 The hotel reception staff was helpful with directions and suggestions for things to see and do in Paris.

 Our room, #523, was a double room and rented for $105.44.
 We used our Chase credit card points for this stay, however you may check Expedia rates or book direct with Holiday Inn Express to use your IGH rewards.

 Our bright, well lite room had plenty of electrical outlets.
 Insider tip – don’t forget to pack your electrical converter!
 The shops within the airport do sell converters if you happen to forget yours.

 On our first stay at the hotel, our view looked out to the front of the hotel – not very exciting.
 On our return stay I asked for a room with a view of the airport.
 The hotel room was the same size and category, but offered excellent opportunities for plane-spotting.

 The double room included a shower with private bathroom.
 As most hotels are eliminating small shampoo and conditioner bottles, Holiday Inn Express has made the eco-friendly change to wall-mounted shampoo and conditioner bottles inside the shower stall.
 All rooms include hotel safe, hair dryer and electric tea kettle.

 There was a fitness center on the seventh floor, however, we opted to get our 10,000 steps in by walking around the district neighborhoods of Paris.